SimonRennotte/Data-Efficient-Reinforcement-Learning-with-Probabilistic-Model-Predictive-Control/README.md

     * [Projects](###Projects)

-## Methodology
+## Differences from the paper implementation

 Compared to the implementation in the paper, the scripts have been designed to perform the control in one trial over a long time, which means:
 - The function optimized in the mpc is the lower confidence bound of the long term predicted cost to reward exploration and avoid being stuck in a local minima.
 - The environment is not reset, the learning happens in one run.
 - Training of the hyper-parameters and storage of vizualisations are performed in a parallel process at regular time interval
 - An option has been added to decide to include a point in the memory of the model depending on the prediction error at that point and the predicted uncertainty to avoid having too much points in memory

-- An option has been added to repeat predicted actions, so that longer time horizon can be used with the MPC, which is cruciar for some environment like the mountain car.
+An option has been added to repeat the predicted actions, so that longer time horizon can be used with the MPC, which is cruciar for some environment like the mountain car.

-These models are obtained without using any paramterics models.
-The only prior used is in the initializations values of the hyper-parameters of the gaussian process.
-Yet, the control is stabilized most of the time before 100 iterations, with 30 iterations being random actions.

 ## Experiments
 ### Pendulum-v0